Standing wave ratio: Power standing wave ratio

 This technique of rationalization of terms is fraught with problems.
 The square law behavior of the detector diode is exhibited only when the voltage across the diode is below the knee of the diode.
 Once the detected voltage exceeds the knee, the response of the diode becomes nearly linear.
 In this mode the diode and its associated filtering capacitor produce a voltage that is proportional to the peak of the sampled voltage.
 The operator of such a detector would not have a ready indication as to the mode in which the detector diode is operating and therefore differentiating the results between SWR or so called PSWR is not practical.
 Perhaps even worse, is the common case where the minimum detected voltage is below the knee and the maximum voltage is above the knee.
 In this case, the computed results are largely meaningless.
 Thus the terms PSWR and Power Standing Wave Ratio are deprecated and should be considered only from a legacy measurement perspective.

 Implications of SWR on medical applications

 SWR can also have a detrimental impact upon the performance of microwave-based medical applications.
-In microwave electrosurgery an antenna that is placed directly into tissue may not always have an optimal match with the feedline resulting in an SWR.
-The presence of SWR can affect monitoring components used to measure power levels impacting the reliability of such measurements.
+In microwave electrosurgery an antenna that is placed directly into tissue may not always have an optimal match with the feedline resulting in standing waves, the presence of which can affect monitoring components used to measure power levels, making such measurements less reliable.